Key Points

 GCGR: Has been shown to reduce body weight and blood glucose levels.

-Mazdutide has been trialled in patients with diabetes and has been shown to reduce HbA1c.
+Mazdutide has been trialed in patients with diabetes and has been shown to reduce HbA1c.
 As well as this, a study observed that 9mg of Mazdutide significantly reduced liver fat content and also a significant reduction in waist circumference.

 How effective is Mazdutide?